eitansela/ChurnWorkshop/README.md

 ![Write You Name](img/xls-write-your-name.png)

 Paste the team-hash-login to a new browser window.

+Choose the Accept Terms & Login.

 ![Event Engine Terms and Conditions](img/event-engine-terms.png)